archphile/thepenguin/content/posts/2019-01-25-how-to-add-soft-hyphenation-to-kindle-ebooks.md

 +++
-title = "How to add soft hyphenation in Kindle e-books" date =  "2019-01-25" categories = ["General"] tags = ["kindle", "hyphenation", "calibre", "Hyphenate This!"]
+title = "How to add soft hyphenation on Kindle e-books" date =  "2019-01-25" categories = ["General"] tags = ["kindle", "hyphenation", "calibre", "Hyphenate This!"]